LaxarJS/laxar/docs/api/flow.js.md

 AngularJS.
 If a target is given as first argument, this is resolved using the currently active place.

+Deprecation Notice: this will probably create invalid links if using query parameters.
+Use constructAbsoluteUrl instead.

 ##### Parameters
 | Property | Type | Description |
 | -------- | ---- | ----------- |